How to make an herbal tincture and herbal infusion—the easy and potent way

 How to make an herbal tincture (alcohol-based)

 When you are looking for a fast-acting herbal extract, appropriate for many first-aid situations and acute ailments, tinctures are the way to go.
 They are handy, quick, and long long-lasting, from 3-5 years or more.

-I make tinctures in 100 proof alcohol which means it has 50% alcohol and 50% water–proof is based on a scale of 200.
+Alcohol proof is defined as being double the amount of alcohol by volume.
+100-proof alcohol is 50% water and 50% alcohol.
 This allows us to extract properties that are soluble both in alcohol and in water.

-So when you dig up dandelion roots in your backyard this fall, wash them, chop them and put them directly into a jar and cover with 100 proof alcohol.
+So when you dig up dandelion roots in your backyard this fall, wash them, chop them and put them directly into a jar, and cover them with 100 proof alcohol.
 That’s as close to the source as it gets!

-The Wise Woman, or folk method of making tinctures is to pack a jar tightly with your plant material, leaving about a half inch of headroom at the top.
+The Wise Woman, or folk method, of making tinctures is to pack a jar tightly with your plant material, leaving about a half inch of headroom at the top.
 Then fill your jar again with the alcohol.
-It is as simple as that.
+It’s as simple as that!

-If you want to measure the amount of plant material, you are going for about a 1:2 ratio of the weight of the plant to the volume of the alcohol.
+However, If you must, to measure the amount of plant material, you are going for about a 1:2 ratio of the weight of the plant to the volume of the alcohol.
 So if you have 6 ounces of dandelion roots, you will use about 12 fluid ounces of alcohol.